fetzerch/fetzerch.github.io/_posts/2014-08-23-fritzcollectd.md

 layout: post
 title: fritzcollectd - A collectd plugin to monitor FRITZ!Box routers
 description: fritzcollectd is a plugin for collectd to monitor AVM FRITZ!Box
              routers.
-Its implementation is based on the fritzcollection Python module.
+Its implementation is based on the fritzconnection Python module.
 The collected data can be visualized for instance with Graphite and Grafana.
 comments_id: 3